 The specifics of your industry also come into play.
 If your business has already rebounded from the pandemic’s effects, then you are likely in a better position to potential buyers.
 Ultimately, you need to decide if your business is healthy enough to pose for a sale.
 If it’s not, you may be better off staying, modifying your business plan, and trying to grow it before your exit.

 2. Preparedness of the Business for Market

 The time and effort you’ve put into preparing your business for sale impact potential buyers’ interests.
-Key documents, including clear records of cash flow and verifiable financials are a given, but little details also matter.
+Key documents, including clear records of cash flow and verifiable financials, are a given, but little details also matter.
 Consider your curb appeal and how buyers will feel walking in to assess the business.

 You’ll also want to take a closer look at your exit strategy.
 Determine how you’ll facilitate the business’s handoff and set the new owner up for success.
 Expect a buyer to want to know your involvement in the company, and address any potential red flags.

-Proper promotion of your listing can be the difference in reaching a pool of qualified buyers or waiting for months.
+Proper promotion of your listing can be the difference between reaching a pool of qualified buyers or waiting for months.
 Online marketplaces are a great place to start, but to ensure that your confidentiality is maintained and that your business is shown to qualified buyers, it’s often best to work with a professional.